janvasiljevic/fri-dark-theme/README.md

 ##  :question: Changing the accent colours
 <img src="https://raw.githubusercontent.com/janvasiljevic/fri-dark-theme/master/images/accent-colour-instr.png" align="left"  style=" width: 100px;" />
-<p> You can easily change the accent colours by clicking the gear icon next to the style in the Stylus context menu.
-The colours should update in real time when changing them, but if they don't, re-enable the style and the changes should take place. </p>
+<p> You can easily change the accent colours or icons by clicking the gear icon next to the style in the Stylus context menu.
+The colours should update in real time when changing them, but if they don't, re-enable the style and the changes should take place.
+Icons sometimes require multiple resets, as the browser caches them. </p>